 If the “Just another WordPress site” text is still showing up on your Facebook posts, you may need to clear your Facebook cache.
 You can do this by going to the Sharing Debugger tool.

 Simply enter the URL of your site and click the ‘Debug’ button.

-You should see a section headed ‘When and how we last scraped the URL’.
+You should see a section with the heading ‘When and how we last scraped the URL.’
 Click the ‘Scrape Again’ button at the top of this section.
 This should refresh the information that Facebook stores about your site.

 Your website’s tagline should now display correctly when you share posts on Facebook.